 One of the roles an artist plays in our society is to observe the world around us.
 And through each of our works, we express our feelings, thoughts, and the impressions each experience has on us.
 My role as an art teacher is to help my students develop visual tools and techniques to use their voice and share what they see in creative ways.

-This past year, our world was impacted by Covid-19.
+For the past two years, our world was impacted by Covid-19.
 And during this time, each of us experienced the pandemic differently.
 Some were fortunate to stay relatively safe, while others suffered or even lost their battle with the virus.
 We strongly debated the use of masks, mitigation measures, and whether or not schools and businesses should be open.
 Our community worked and sacrificed to limit the health, economic, and educational impacts caused by this pandemic.

 Through it all, our healthcare workers have always been there.
 Risking their own health in an effort to keep each and every one of us safe.
 Working long hours to prevent the spread of this virus from day one by testing and caring for those who were impacted.
 Their expertise and sacrifice is something that’s easy to take for granted, until we need it the most.